NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Ubuntu-Secure-Server-English.md

 # Introduction
 Well we need to make sure that our server are secure, and here I'll give you some basic things to do to secure your server.
+As we are going to go trough many different options you don't need to reboot the server after every thing that we have changed, I have only written it there as if someone just making only that change.
+So if you are going to do everything that this document says just reboot the server after you have done everything.

 We will use a texteditor called nano in this guide, so here is some commands that you need to know.
 ```